 Welcome!
 I’m glad you’re here!
 Grab a cup of coffee, pull up a chair and stay awhile.
-Be sure to share your thoughts in the comments!
+Be sure to share your thoughts in the comments, and check out my latest single Steadfast Love before you go!

 The invitation to the blog sounds lovely in our world.
 I think I will join you for a bit!